Would you like to get more information or apply?

 This two-day course suited for the general public and workplace and meets first aid requirements for Canada Labour Code Standard First Aid, and Licenced Child and Adult Care Facilities.
 This course is suited for police, first responders, lifeguards, ski patrollers, caring citizens and families with children.

 Students are required to complete a practicum at an assigned school (either private/independent or public institution) for a total of four weeks.
 Students will be monitored by both the practicum host and the college throughout the duration of the practicum; this ensures students apply their knowledge and skills learned during the program into practice.
 The practicum may be in a variety of settings, such as an elementary school, high school class, and special programs.
-There are two practicum sessions that will be completed by students in two different settings, for a total of eight weeks.
+There are two practicum sessions that will be completed by students, for a total of eight weeks.
 The actual hours may vary depending on the practicum host arrangements, typically six or more hours per day, five days per week (less hours for touchback sessions).
 These practicum touchback sessions are scheduled weekly during the practicum period (approximately three hours per session); a cohort will attend these sessions at the college (for discussing their practicum experience, raising questions, sharing best practices, and submitting assignments).

 Pre-requisite: EA398 Students are required to complete a practicum at an assigned school (either private/independent or public institution) for a total of four weeks.
 Students will be monitored by both the practicum host and the college throughout the duration of the practicum; this ensures students apply their knowledge and skills learned during the program into practice.
 The practicum may be in a variety of settings, such as an elementary school, high school class, and special programs.
-There are two practicum sessions that will be completed by students in two different settings, for a total of eight weeks.
+There are two practicum sessions that will be completed by students, for a total of eight weeks.
 The actual hours may vary depending on the practicum host arrangements, typically six or more hours per day, five days per week (less hours for touchback sessions).
 These practicum touchback sessions are scheduled weekly during the practicum period (approximately three hours per session); a cohort will attend these sessions at the college (for discussing their practicum experience, raising questions, sharing best practices, and submitting assignments).

 This course looks at the planning, preparation, execution, and follow-up stages of an interview: how people find jobs; employer expectations; presenting an enthusiastic attitude; focusing on the right job; transferable skills; the job interview; effective resume preparation; cover and thank you letters; effective telemarketing; tapping the hidden job market; handling objections; job search management; self-confidence and self-esteem building; mock interviews (video-taped); and individual counselling and coaching.